Lola Kenya Children's Screen: Awards

-Award Winners
+Award winners

 Winners of the Golden Mboni prize for the best children's films have included Dutch Mischa Kamp's Tony 10 (2012), Belgian Vincent Bruno's Le Maillot de Cristiano (Cristiano Ronaldo's Shirt, 2011), Nigerian Mak Kusare's Champions of Our Time (2010), Italian Marco Gianfreda's Io Parlo (I'll Tell on You, 2009), Swedish Peter Naess's Hoppet (Leaps and Bounds, 2008), Israeli Itai Lev's Giborim Kitanin (2007), and Ukrainian Koval Stepan's Zlydni (2006).

-Winners of the 14-Plus Award for the best youth film, a prize introduced in 2009 out of recognition that the festival was growing and catered to both children and youth, are German Daniel Hedfeld and René Sydow's Das Geheimer Zimmer(Secret Room, 2012), Madagascan Mamihasina Raminosoa and Andriamanisa Radoniaina's Dzaomalaza et le Saphir Bleu (Dzaomalaza and the Blue Sapphire, 2011), Malawian Charles Shemu Joyah’s Seasons of a Life (2010), and South African Minky Schlesinger's Ugugu no Andile (Gugu and Andile, 2009).
+Winners of the 14-Plus Award for the best youth film, a prize introduced in 2009 out of recognition that the festival was growing and catered to both children and youth, are German Daniel Hedfeld and René Sydow's Das Geheime Zimmer(Secret Room, 2012), Madagascan Mamihasina Raminosoa and Andriamanisa Radoniaina's Dzaomalaza et le Saphir Bleu (Dzaomalaza and the Blue Sapphire, 2011), Malawian Charles Shemu Joyah’s Seasons of a Life (2010), and South African Minky Schlesinger's Ugugu no Andile (Gugu and Andile, 2009).

 The Best Animation Award has gone to Gamba Trista (Loser Leg) by Francesco Filippi of Italy (2011), Lost and Found by Philip Hunt of the United Kingdom (2010), which also won the Silver Mboni Award for the second best children's film and the Audience's Choice Award, Zlamana Pieczpc (The Broken Seal) by Pawel Czarzasty of Poland (2009), Max's Words by Galen Fott and Jerry Hunt of the United States (2008), and More, Strycku, and Proc Je Slane?
 (The Sea, Uncle, Why Is It Salty?) by Jan Balej of the Czech Republic (2007).

 Zlamana Pieczpc by Pawel Czarzasty and Ksiezycowa Kraina (Lunar Land) by Andrzej Kukula, both of Poland, won the Best TV Series Award and the Best Animation Film Award, respectively, in 2009.
 Another Polish production, Magiczne Drzewo (The Magic Tree) by Andrzej Maleszka won the 2010 Best TV Series Award.

-Winners of the Best Student Film Award have included Znikniecie(Vanishing, 2012) by Bartosz Kruhlik','Jutro (Tomorrow) by Bartosz Kruhlik of Poland (2011), Great Expectations by Alexei Gubenco of Romania (2010), Elephants by Sally Pearce of the United Kingdom (2009), and Vika by Tsivia Barkai of Israel (2006).
+Winners of the Best Student Film Award have included Znikniecie (Vanishing, 2012) by Bartosz Kruhlik', Jutro (Tomorrow) by Bartosz Kruhlik of Poland (2011), Great Expectations by Alexei Gubenco of Romania (2010), Elephants by Sally Pearce of the United Kingdom (2009), and Vika by Tsivia Barkai of Israel (2006).

 Among others, the Best Documentary Film Award has gone to Paradiso by Italian Alessandro Negrini, working in Northern Ireland (2011), Big Sister Punam by Serbian Lucian and Natasa Muntean (2010), A Beautiful Tragedy by Norway-based David Kinsella of the UK (2009), which also took the 14-Plus Award for the second best youth film, and Journey of a Red Fridge by Lucian Muntean and Natasa Stankovic of Serbia (2008).